-Narrative therapy is based on the therapeutic theory.
+Narrative therapy exercises are based on the therapeutic theory.
 It is developed by David Epston and Michael White in the 1980s.
-This theory is based on the proposition that individuals have several interacting narratives contributing to a sense of identity and expression.
+This theory is based on the proposition that individuals have several interacting dominant story in depth contributing to a sense of sexual identity and expression.

 What is deconstruction in therapy?

-Deconstruction is the process of externalizing what is internalized.
-It is offering a new perspective or interpretation into narratives provided by the patient.
+Deconstruction is the process of people practice externalization.
+It is offering a new perspective or interpretation of narratives provided by the patient.

-The Narrative therapy specialist aims to provide a more positive outlook towards a specific event.
+The Narrative therapy specialist aims to provide a more positive outlook toward a specific event.
 It seeks to draw out a better understanding of the patient’s identity.

 Like any clinical therapy, narrative forms also require the counselor and the client’s equal and active participation.
-Meanwhile, it can be counterproductive if clients are not willing to share their personal experiences.
+Meanwhile, it can be counterproductive if clients are not willing to share their personal experiences in their own life.

-This form of Narrative therapy relies heavily on the patient’s narrative.
+This form of narrative therapy technique relies heavily on the patient to identify alternative stories.
 Without it, this treatment might fail.

-Meanwhile, those with prevalent mental conditions could subscribe to the services of a narrative therapist.
-Additionally, individuals or couples with conflicts in family and relationships can also benefit from this program.
+Meanwhile, those with prevalent mental conditions could subscribe to the services of trained narrative therapists.
+Additionally, individuals or couples with conflicts in family and relationships can also benefit from this program same as family therapy.